Research Participation Credits

 Online studies: For each 30 minute block that you spend participating in an online study, you will earn .25%.
-There is a cap on the number of online studies you can participate in; you can earn a maximum of 3% (of the 4%) towards your research participation credits by participating in online studies.
-The remaining 1% can be earned by lab study participation or reading and writing about research articles for credit.
+There is a cap on the number of online studies you can participate in up to the maximum of 3% towards your research participation credits.

 - (up to) 30 min survey = 0.25%

 - 31-60 min survey = 0.5%

 - 61-90 min survey = 0.75%